 Do not push the switch when the window is in the express-down mode.

 There are individual controls near each window.
-Push the bottom of the switch to open a window and pull up on the switch to raise it.
+Push down the front of the switch to lower a window and lift the front of the switch to raise a window.

 Lock-Out Switch